Chris McKendry: ESPN

 McKendry first anchored SportsCenter on July 27, 1996, initially shifting to ESPNEWS for the launch of the 24-hour sports news network.
 She returned to SportsCenter later that year, co-hosting the weekend morning and weekday 6 p.m. editions of the network's flagship news and information program.

 McKendry's work beyond SportsCenter included a variety of assignments.
 She served as late-night host of ESPN's Wimbledon coverage in 2007 and covered the U.S. Open for SportsCenter from 2002 to 2006.
 She also served as co-host of ESPN's coverage of the Winter X Games, late-night host for the X Games in 1997 and 1998, and contributed to College Football Live during the 2007 season.
 She was the sideline reporter for ESPN, ESPN2, and ABC Sports' telecasts of the 1999 FIFA Women's World Cup, and since 2002 has hosted ESPN's coverage of the National Spelling Bee.
 McKendry also served as a columnist on ESPN.com's "Page Two" in 2001 and 2002.

 In 1996, she was sideline and feature reporter for TNT and TBS during the NBA Playoffs.

 Tennis coverage

 McKendry co-anchored her final SportsCenter broadcast on March 31, 2016, and transitioned to cover tennis full-time for ESPN, beginning with the Australian Open in January and the U.S. Open in late summer.
-She serves as full-time on-site host for ESPN tennis coverage of the Australian Open, Wimbledon, and US Open.
+She serves as full-time on-site host for ESPN tennis coverage of the Australian Open (until 2026), Wimbledon, and the US Open.